international employment law firm alliance L&E Global

 Summary

-Pursuant to Swiss employment law, employers are generally prohibited from discriminating against employees based upon an employee’s “personality trait” which has been interpreted to include the employee’s age, religion, race, disability and political affiliation.
+Pursuant to Swiss employment law, employers are generally prohibited from discriminating against employees based upon an employee’s “personality trait” which has been interpreted to include the employee’s age, gender, religion, race, disability and political affiliation.
 International agreements between the European Union and Switzerland also expressly prohibit discrimination by a Swiss employer against an employee based upon an employee’s nationality and require that the employee be treated the same with respect to working conditions and compensation as Swiss nationals.

 Extent of Protection